hbeezub/HeidiBlog/content/post/getting-started.md

 +++
-date = 2016-04-20
+date = 2017-09-21
-lastmod = 2017-09-03
+lastmod = 2017-09-21
 draft = false
 tags = ["academic", "hugo"]
 title = "Getting started with the Academic framework for Hugo" math = true summary = """
 Create a beautifully simple personal or academic website in under 10 minutes.
+THIS IS A BIG FAT LIE!!!
 """

 [header]